 Indicators Adopted in D.23-06-055

 In June 2023, the Commission adopted 13 Equity Indicators and 25 Market Support Indicators (Appendix 1).
 Most of the adopted Indicators were metrics or indicators recommended by the 2021 EMWG or MSMWG.
-Additionally, the Commission adopted 17 Awareness, Knowledge, Attitude and Behavior Indicators, which are market support indicators structured around annual surveys.
+Additionally, the Commission adopted 17 Awareness, Knowledge, Attitude and Behavior (AKAB) Indicators, which are market support indicators structured around annual surveys.
 The Commission stated that the adopted Indicators "will provide a strong starting point from which to assess progress and impacts of the equity and market support segments of the portfolio."

 Working Group Overview